Before You Write a Custom Rule

 The following topics provide information that’s relevant to the process of writing a custom rule:

 - Record Processing Pipeline.
-This topic describes how Cloud SIEM creates Records for incoming messages.
-It provides facts about how message fields are mapped to Cloud SIEM schema attributes; about the attributes Cloud SIEM adds to Records to enrich and provide context about IP address, URLs, and domains; “list” features, like Match Lists and Suppress Lists that allow you to include or exclude Records based on indentiers found in Records; how to leverage threat intel data and more.
+This topic describes how Cloud SIEM creates records for incoming messages.
+It provides facts about how message fields are mapped to Cloud SIEM schema attributes; about the attributes Cloud SIEM adds to records to enrich and provide context about IP address, URLs, and domains; “list” features, like Match Lists and Suppress Lists that allow you to include or exclude records based on identifiers found in records; how to leverage threat intel data and more.

 - Cloud SIEM Rules Syntax.
 This topic describes rules language functions and syntax, which you’ll use in writing rule expressions.